By Duncan Goodwin, manager of the Premier Miton Global Sustainable Growth fund

 As interest rate changes slow, with no return to zero rates, a stabilisation of the monetary environment could put more emphasis on sustainable growth themes.
 In this calmer environment, thematic earnings momentum could continue to rise to the fore.

-Long-term investor should be less interested in which stock is going to rally on November 6 and more interested in where there could be opportunities in the long term, driving sustainable returns.
+Long-term investors should be less interested in which stock is going to rally on November 6 and more interested in where there could be opportunities in the long term, driving sustainable returns.
 While we would of course look to take advantage of any volatility in the market, a sustainable approach will be much more meaningful for investors, especially in nascent growth themes like sustainable healthcare which will pan out over the next decade.

 See also: Is there any point investing in the US actively?